RECYCLING

 METALLIC PACKAGING?

-Metal packaging is highly recyclable.
-Unlike other materials, these metals can be recycled multiple times without losing their quality, making them an important component of a circular economy.
+Metal packaging is exceptionally recyclable.
+Unlike many other materials, metals can be recycled repeatedly without losing quality, making them a key player in the circular economy.

 THE